New studies are being added all the time – check back soon if you don’t see one available for your dog!

 - Dogs (> 6 kg) with naturally occurring mast cell tumour disease

-Evaluating a Non-Invasive Heat Therapy For The Treatment of Bone Cancer in Dogs
+Evaluating a Non-Invasive Heat Therapy for the Treatment of Bone Cancer in Dogs

-Complete Title: Magnetic Resonance (MRI)-Guided High Intensity Focused Ultrasound (HIFU) to Treat Limb Osteosarcoma in Dogs: a Pilot Study
+Scientific Title: Magnetic Resonance (MRI)-Guided High Intensity Focused Ultrasound (HIFU) to Treat Limb Osteosarcoma in Dogs: a Pilot Study

 Bone cancer or osteosarcoma (OSA) is a common, highly aggressive cancer that can affect the long bones of large breed dogs.
 Current standard of care therapy consists of limb amputation plus chemotherapy.
 High-intensity focused ultrasound (HIFU) delivers ultrasonic energy that heats a target tissue above 60°C to produce tissue destruction without harming overlying and adjacent tissues within the path of the heat beam.
 It has been proposed that HIFU could be an alternative, non-surgical treatment which could provide an opportunity for the immune system to mount an immunity against OSA and could possibly reduce the frequency and/or speed of occurrence of metastasis.